logdog/LearnDrake/pendulum/README.md

 ```
 bazel run //logdog/pendulum:passive_simulation
 ```
 but then we have to recompile.
+Note that `@gflags` is listed as a dependency in `BUILD.bazel`.

 After the command line variables are set, the familiar Drake simulation pattern emerges.
 First, we construct a `DiagramBuilder`.
 We add a [`ConstantVectorSource`](https://drake.mit.edu/doxygen_cxx/classdrake_1_1systems_1_1_constant_vector_source.html) system for the pendulum input.
 This is equilvalent to the `zero` block in Simulink.
 For reference, the `PendulumInput.h` header file looks like this:
 ```c++